Thyme 59.5mg pastilles

 - Antiparasitic Agents

-H. Sakkas, C. Papadopoulou
+Hercules Sakkas, Chrissanthy Papadopoulou

-Journal of microbiology and biotechnology, 2017
+Journal of Microbiology and Biotechnology, 2017

 - Anti-Infective Agents